donut-party/system/README.md

 This gets merged with a system via `(merge system-defaults system)`, meaning that any values in your system map take precedence over those in the plugin.
+One use case for this is if your plugin relies on some configuration, and you want to provide defaults that can be overridden.

 **`:donut.system.plugin/system-merge`**